 Solution: Enable the Extend desktop function.
-See "Using dual displays" on page 40.
+See "Using an external display" on page 39.

 • Problem: If you use the Extend desktop function, you cannot set a higher resolution or higher refresh rate on the secondary display.

 Solution: Change the resolution and the color depth to lower settings for the primary display.